CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-postgres.md

     > You can learn more about Grafana here: https://docs.microsoft.com/en-us/azure/azure-arc/data/monitor-grafana-kibana

-## Task 7:  View SQL Mi logs in Azure portal.
+## Task 7:  View Azure Arc enabled PostgreSQL Hyperscale server groups in Azure portal.

 In this task, let's view logs for your Azure Arc enabled PostgreSQL Hyperscale server groups in the Azure portal.